 The original game is a timeless masterpiece that still gets millions of players a month, so the development team can be forgiven for taking their time.

-Techland has kept us entertained over the past year, releasing trailers, descriptions of the environment and concept art, but we are getting impatient!
+However, while Techland has kept us entertained over the past year with trailers, descriptions of the environment and concept art, we are getting impatient!

 Follow the story below for more information on the Dying Light sequel's latest features.